Balboa Park Is More Than the San Diego Zoo

 House of Pacific Relations International Cottages

-One of my favorite areas in Balboa Park is the international cottages.
+One of my favorite areas in Balboa Park is the International Cottages.
 There, they have 34 historic cottages depicting different countries.
 Inside, they have volunteers representing the country and providing education and multicultural goodwill.

 Cultural Village Polish House